Goodbye, Blackboard … Hello, Canvas!

 So far the move to Canvas has exceeded our expectations.
 We had 63 LTU faculty volunteer to use Canvas this spring, and the feedback from both faculty and students has been overwhelmingly positive.
 We are grateful to these faculty for helping us address any issues now so we can have a smooth full implementation this summer.
 Here is the plan for the final phase of LTU’s move to Canvas.

 - All full-time faculty have a Canvas demo site to experiment and learn Canvas features

-- To log into Canvas, go to http://lawrencetech.instructure.com/ and use your LTU campus/network credentials (Same as you currently use for Blackboard).
+- To log into Canvas, go to https://my.ltu.edu, click on Canvas and then use your LTU campus/network credentials to login (Same as you currently use for Blackboard).